-As the sales have begun, Skin Care products demand have risen beyond expectations.
+As the sales have begun, demand in Skin Care products have risen beyond expectations.

 I’m glad you yielded to the temptation & splurged on skin care products, I particularly don’t feel bad for you.
 I would actually love you to maintain that glass skin and continue to get it right.

 Have you ever felt the need to use you products all at once?
 I’d say you should exercise a little patience and layer the products on your skin, allowing time intervals between each application.

 This is particularly important if you are dealing with acids (Glycolic acid, Salicylic acid etc.), actives and if you follow a skin care regimen.
 Trust me, you don’t want to mix your toner, serum, sunscreen and treatment together and put on your skin.
 That is a big NO!